 Citation with stable link: Philip A. Harland, 'Judeans: Pseudo-Hekataios’ On Judeans (before first century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6655.

 Author: Pseudo-Hekataios, On Judeans, as cited by Josephos, Against Apion 1.183-204 (link to Greek text and full translation).

 Comments: Hekataios of Abdera (alternative transliteration: Hecataeus) is best known for his work on Egyptian Matters (ca. 300 BCE), which many scholars suggest was a key source for the Egyptian account by Diodoros of Sicily (on which see that post).
-In Against Apion, Josephos claims to cite a work by Hekataios called On Judeans, but many scholars doubt the actual origin of this material and tend to ascribe it to a pseudo-Hekataios (due in part to several anachronisms).
-Whoever wrote this work, Josephos cites it as a means to further solidifying his argument about the antiquity of Judean customs and people.
+In Against Apion, Josephos claims to cite a work by Hekataios called On Judeans (or On Jews) but many scholars doubt the actual origin of this material and tend to ascribe it to a pseudo-Hekataios (due in part to several anachronisms).
+Whoever wrote this work, Josephos cites it as a means to further solidifying his argument about the antiquity of Judean (Jewish) customs and people.
 The author of this work engages in at least some ethnographic observations about Judeans.
 There are no signs of strong negativity about Judeans here, which is part of why Josephos cites the material.